 Figure 1.
 LH: The layout of the world’s first high energy polarized proton + proton collider at the Brookhaven National Laboratory in New York.
-The proton beam has been polarized up to about 60% either in longitudinal or transverse direction relative to the beam momentum direction, at center of mass energies from 62 to 510 GeV.
-RH: High energy particles are produced in the polarized proton + proton collisions at RHIC.
-The polarized PDFs have be derived from the measured spin-dependent cross-sections in the pQCD framework.
+The proton beams have been polarized up to about 60% in either the longitudinal or transverse direction relative to the beam momentum direction, at center of mass energies from 62 to 510 GeV.
+RH: High energy particles are produced in polarized proton + proton collisions at RHIC.
+The polarized PDFs have been derived from the measured spin-dependent cross-sections in the pQCD framework.

 QCD is the theory of strong interactions.
-Particle production in the high energy polarized proton + proton collisions can be calculated as a sum of the product of the universal PDFs, f(x1) and f(x2) of the incoming partons and the partonic scattering cross sections that can be calculated in the perturbative QCD framework:
+Particle production in high energy polarized proton + proton collisions can be calculated as a sum of the product of the universal PDFs, f(x1) and f(x2) of the incoming partons and the partonic scattering cross sections that can be calculated in the perturbative QCD framework: